petersonben50/Everglades/code/assembly_analysis/hgcA/hgcA_processing_2019.md

 The tree was then downloaded and loaded into R (`clean_hgcA_tree.R`).
 It was mid-point rooted using the phangorn package and visualized using ggtree.
-I replaced the accession numbers of the references with their names, and saved out a cleaned hgcA tree (`dataEdited/2019_analysis_assembly/hgcA/phylogeny/hgcA_clean_tree.rds`).
+I replaced the accession numbers of the references with their names, and saved out a cleaned hgcA tree (`dataEdited/assembly_analysis/hgcA/phylogeny/hgcA_clean_tree.rds`).
 I'll also use this script to save out a color vector for the tree.
 I used these two RDS files, along with the depth information for the hgcA+ scaffolds, to generate an hgcA tree paired with the overall abundance information.

+*Generate tree for publications with subset of references using RAxML*

+The previous tree that was generated was great for assigning taxonomy, but I wanted an even more cleaned version for publication.
+So, I manually added the references to include here: `dataEdited/assembly_analysis/hgcA/phylogeny/final/refs/reference_names_to_use.txt`.
+From this, I pulled out the fasta sequences that I needed.
+On GLBRC, I aligned the references with the study sequences using MUSCLE.
+I masked the alignment at 50% gaps in Geneious, then generated a ML tree using RAxML with the usual settings.

 **hgcA phylogenetic cluster assignment**

 I then assigned a taxonomic group to each of the hgcA sequences, based on the phylogenetic tree that I had built: `results/2019_analysis_assembly/hgcA_tree_RAxML_midpointRooting.pdf`.
+This was not the final tree, but was from the original RAxML tree.
 That information was saved here: `hgcA_phylogenetic_clusters.xlsx`.

+**hgcA abundance analysis**

+I looked at the abundance of the hgcA sequences in different ways in the `abundance_hgcA.R` file.

+**Bring all hgcA information together**

+This is done in `code/assembly_analysis/hgcA/aggregate_hgcA_information.R`.